sqlparser/gspHome/gsp-demo-get-table-column.md

 c:\prg\tmp\demo.sql|N/A|column|N/A|dept|dept.id|where|3|25|
 ```

 There is a parameter:`listStarColumn` in this tool that you can use to control the output of star column.
-This parameter only affects the output of summary output, it doesn't affect the output of the detailed output which always list the star column.
+This parameter only affects the output of `summary output`, it doesn't affect the output of the `detailed output` which always list the star column.

 ### Need more information about the table and column relationship and data flow?